For non-medical caregiver services,

 In the early stages, diabetic eye problems usually don't have any symptoms.
 That's why regular dilated eye exams are so important, even if you think your eyes are healthy.

-You should also watch for sudden changes in your vision that could mean an emergency.
-Call your doctor right away if you notice any of these symptoms:
+You should also watch for sudden changes in your vision that could be signs of an emergency.
+Call your eye care professional right away if you notice any of these symptoms:

 • Many new spots or dark wavy strings floating in your vision (floaters)